Skip to content

 Default: false

-If set to true, we will use a database-based distributed lock to solve the problem of concurrent fetches data by retry processes with multiple instances.
+If set to true, we will use a database-based distributed lock to handle concurrent data fetches by retry processes across multiple instances.
 This will generate the cap.lock table in the database.

 CollectorCleaningInterval